 - Cap on the number of fees

-A cap on the number of fees can also help.
+A cap on the number of overdraft fees can also help.
 When people overdraft their accounts, they may conduct multiple transactions before restoring their balance.
 If this results in multiple fees, one overdraft can actually run into the hundreds of dollars.
-Fortunately, many banks cap the number of overdraft fees they charge for any one occurrence, so looking for a low daily cap can help save you from your mistakes becoming exorbitantly expensive.
+Fortunately, many banks cap the number of overdraft fees they charge on any one day, so looking for a low daily cap can help save you from your mistakes becoming exorbitantly expensive.

 - Minimize monthly maintenance fees